More Editing Progress!

 Structural editing also means cutting where there is repetition or preaching.
-Plot show the problems that come with inequality: when weak are abused or mixed-race persons are excluded.
+The plot shows the problems that come with inequality: when weak are abused or mixed-race persons are excluded.
 Preaching is not needed and detracts from the story.
 Editing means leaving some conclusions for the reader to discover for themselves.
-It means looking at each sentance and asking if it contributes to the movement of the story line or character development.
+It means looking at each sentence and asking if it contributes to the movement of the storyline or character development.

-My first draft was written with me narrating the story, popping into the mind, thought and emotion of many characters.
-The plot was more a series of anecdotes.
-To engage the reader with the characters and their goals, I decided to tell the whole story in third person with the point of view limited to the thoughts and experiences of two main characters.
+My first draft was written with me narrating the story with an omniscient voice, popping into the mind, thoughts and emotions of many characters.
+The plot was more of a series of anecdotes.
+To engage the reader with the characters and their goals, I decided to tell the whole story in the third person voice with the point of view limited to the thoughts and experiences of the two main characters.
 I needed to focus on one character's point of view for an entire scene or chapter, including only what that character could see or hear or feel.
 It means the reader does not know how other characters feel except by the observations of the main character: posture, facial expression or dialogue.
-Narrator comments and thoughts and feelings of other characters were cut.
+The narrator's comments and thoughts and feelings of other characters were cut.
 Some scenes had to be moved to a different chapter.
-Each scene had to quickly indicate whose point of view was being told.
+Each scene had to quickly indicate the point of view was being told.

 This is the micro focussed category of editing.
 It includes such things as spelling, grammar, punctuation, repeated words or typographical errors.
 For this level of editing, I used three techniques: